Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data

-A disadvantage of the EM algorithm in relation to Newton-type methods is that in the first case, we cannot obtain the estimates of the standard errors directly through the Fisher information matrix.
-There are several approaches proposed to obtain the standard errors of ML estimators, such as \cite{baker1992}, \cite{oakes1999} and \cite{louis1982}, among others.
+A disadvantage of the EM algorithm in relation to Newton-type methods is that we cannot obtain the estimates of the standard errors directly through the Fisher information matrix.
+There are several approaches proposed to obtain the standard errors of ML estimators; see, for example, \cite{baker1992}, \cite{oakes1999} and \cite{louis1982}, among others.
 The approach developed by \cite{louis1982} is based on the missing information principle.
-In this method, the score function of the incomplete data log-likelihood function relates to the conditional expectation of the complete data log-likelihood function as follows: $S_o(\bm{y};\bm{\theta}) = \E[\p \ell_c(\bm{\theta};\bm{t})/\p\bm{\theta}]$, where $S_o(\bm{y};\bm{\theta}) = \p \ell_o(\bm{\theta};\bm{t})/\p\bm{\theta}$ and $S_c(\bm{y};\bm{\theta}) = \p \ell_c(\bm{\theta};\bm{t})/\p\bm{\theta}$, are the score functions of the incomplete data and complete data, respectively. \cite{meilijson1989} presents a definition of the empirical information matrix as follows
+In this method, the score function of the incomplete data log-likelihood function is related to the conditional expectation of the complete data log-likelihood function as follows: $S_o(\bm{y};\bm{\theta}) = \E[\p \ell_c(\bm{\theta};\bm{t})/\p\bm{\theta}]$, where $S_o(\bm{y};\bm{\theta}) = \p \ell_o(\bm{\theta};\bm{t})/\p\bm{\theta}$ and $S_c(\bm{y};\bm{\theta}) = \p \ell_c(\bm{\theta};\bm{t})/\p\bm{\theta}$ are the score functions of the incomplete data and complete data, respectively. \cite{meilijson1989} presents a definition of the empirical information matrix as follows: